Is FreeSync Worth It?

 nvidia ulmb technology

-Moving on, NVIDIA includes the ULMB (Ultra Low Motion Blur) technology for most (not all) G-SYNC monitors.
+Moving on, NVIDIA includes the ULMB (Ultra Low Motion Blur) technology for some (not all) G-SYNC monitors.

 This technology allows the user to enable backlight strobing for the monitor, which increases motion clarity, but it can only work at specific fixed refresh rates and not at the same time as G-SYNC.